ciatph/ph-municipalities/README.md

 Pre-compiled windows binaries are available for download in the latest [Releases](https://github.com/ciatph/ph-municipalities/releases) download page.

+## Class Documentation

+- Class documentation and methods are available at https://ciatph.github.io/ph-municipalities.
+- The documentation website's HTML files are available in the [`gh-pages`](https://github.com/ciatph/ph-municipalities/tree/gh-pages) branch of this repository.
+- Refer to the [Building the Class Documentation](#building-the-class-documentation) section for more information about updating and building the class documentation.

 ## Requirements

 The following dependencies are used for this project.
 Feel free to use other dependency versions as needed.